Sinbad and the Eye of the Tiger

-Sinbad and the Eye of the Tiger is a 1977 fantasy film directed by Sam Wanamaker and featuring stop-motion effects by Ray Harryhausen.
+Sinbad and the Eye of the Tiger is a 1977 fantasy adventure film directed by Sam Wanamaker and featuring stop-motion effects by Ray Harryhausen.
 The film stars Patrick Wayne, Taryn Power, Jane Seymour and Patrick Troughton.
 The third and final Sinbad film released by Columbia Pictures, it follows The 7th Voyage of Sinbad (1958) and The Golden Voyage of Sinbad (1973).

 Plot

 In the kingdom of Charak, a celebration is taking place for the coronation of Prince Kassim, but Kassim's evil stepmother, Zenobia, places a curse on him just as he is going to be crowned Caliph.
 Sinbad, a sailor and Prince of Baghdad, moors at Charak some time later, intent on seeking permission from Prince Kassim to marry Kassim's sister, Princess Farah, but finds the city under curfew.
 Sinbad and his men are offered hospitality by a man named Rafi, but during their meal one of Sinbad's crew is poisoned and the rest are attacked by Rafi, who is Zenobia's son.
 Sinbad defeats him, but Zenobia summons a trio of ghouls, which attack Sinbad and his men.
 Sinbad disposes of the ghouls by crushing them under a pile of huge logs.

-Sinbad meets with Farah, who believes that Kassim's curse is one of Zenobia's spells, and unless Kassim is cured within seven moons, then Zenobia's son Rafi will become caliph instead.
+Sinbad meets with Farah, who believes that Kassim's curse is one of Zenobia's spells, and unless Kassim is cured within seven moons, Zenobia's son Rafi will become caliph instead.
 Sinbad, Farah and Sinbad's crew set off to find the old Greek alchemist Melanthius, a hermit on the island of Casgar, who is said to know how to break curses, and Farah brings with her a huge prehistoric baboon, who is really Kassim, transformed by Zenobia's curse.
 Zenobia and Rafi follow in a boat propelled by the Minoton, a magical bronze automaton created by the sorceress with the appearance of a minotaur.

 Sinbad and Farah land at Casgar and find Melanthius and his daughter Dione, who agree to help them.
 Melanthius says they must travel to the land of Hyperborea where the ancient civilization of the Arimaspi once existed.
 On the way to Hyperborea, Kassim enjoys having Dione's company and develops a love interest towards her.

 Zenobia uses a potion to transform herself into a seagull to spy on Sinbad.
 Once aboard his ship, she turns into a miniature human and listens as Melanthius tells Sinbad how to cure Kassim.
 Alerted by Kassim, Melanthius and Sinbad capture Zenobia.
-However, her potion vial spills and a wasp ingests some of it.
-The wasp grows to enormous size and attacks the two men, but Sinbad kills it.
-Zenobia uses her remaining potion to become a seagull again and fly back to her own ship, but with not enough potion left, the lower part of her right leg remains a seagull's foot.
+However, her potion vial spills.
+Melanthius suspects the potion is what transformed Kassim, and experiments by feeding some to a wasp.
+The wasp grows to enormous size and attacks him and Sinbad, but Sinbad kills it.
+Zenobia uses her potion to once again become a seagull again and fly back to her own ship, but with not enough potion left to return to human form, the lower part of her right leg remains a seagull's foot.